rob010100/mysqldentistoffice/README.md

 I used MySql to create tables, identify primary keys, foreign keys, constraints and then insert data for a mock Dentist's Office for UCM's CIS 3650 Database Management Final Project.
+The project was graded an A based on their instructions and grading criteria.